 Investigator-Sponsored Trials in HRAS Mutant Solid Tumors.
+In addition to our company-sponsored clinical trials in HRAS mutant solid tumors, an investigator-sponsored clinical trial of tipifarnib for the treatment HRAS mutant lung squamous cell carcinoma is ongoing.
+This proof-of-concept clinical trial is being conducted by Grupo Español de Cáncer de Pulmón, or GECP, a Spanish lung cancer consortium, and is designed to enroll at least 18 patients.
+The primary endpoint of this clinical trial will be objective response rate, and secondary endpoints include progression-free survival, duration of response and safety.

-In addition to our company-sponsored clinical trials in HRAS mutant solid tumors, a Phase 2 investigator-sponsored clinical trial of tipifarnib for the treatment of advanced, previously treated urothelial carcinomas that carry HRAS mutations, is ongoing.
-This clinical trial is sponsored by the Samsung Medical Center in Korea and is designed to enroll at least 18 patients.
+An investigator-sponsored clinical trial of tipifarnib is also being conducted for the treatment of advanced, previously treated urothelial carcinomas that carry HRAS mutations.
+This proof-of-concept clinical trial is sponsored by the Samsung Medical Center in Korea and is designed to enroll at least 18 patients.
 The primary endpoint of this clinical trial is objective response rate, and secondary endpoints include progression-free survival, duration of response and safety.

-We also anticipate that a Phase 2 investigator-sponsored clinical trial of tipifarnib for the treatment of HRAS mutant Sq-NSCLC will be initiated in 2018.
-This clinical trial will be sponsored by the Spanish Lung Cancer Group and will be designed to enroll at least 18 patients.
-The primary endpoint of this clinical trial will be objective response rate, and secondary endpoints will include progression-free survival, duration of response and safety.

-Companion Diagnostics in HRAS Mutant Solid Tumors.
-Patients are currently being enrolled in the ongoing Phase 2 HRAS mutant tumor clinical trial based either upon information from the clinical sites on the patients' tumor HRAS mutation status or upon this information obtained from third-party laboratories who conduct genetic screening on patient samples for the clinical sites.
-For our planned AIM-HN clinical trial, we are collaborating with third parties for the development and validation of a companion diagnostic test to aid in the selection of patients with HRAS mutant tumors and to prepare and submit an investigational device exemption, or IDE, for use of the assay in such clinical trial.
-We currently expect that the companion diagnostic test will be a qualitative polymerase chain reaction, or qPCR, -based assay.
-A qPCR-based assay would be technically similar to the qPCR-based assay already developed and approved by the FDA for detection of mutations in the KRAS gene.
+Companion Diagnostics for Tipifarnib in HRAS Mutant Solid Tumors.
+Patients are currently being enrolled in the ongoing Phase 2 proof-of-concept HRAS mutant tumor clinical trial and our AIM-HN clinical trial based either upon information on the patients' tumor HRAS mutation status obtained by the clinical sites from NGS panels used by the site, or upon information obtained from third-party laboratories who conduct genetic screening on patient samples for the clinical sites.
+Working with our collaborators, we have obtained an investigational device exemption, or IDE, for use of a qualitative polymerase chain reaction, or qPCR, -based assay as a companion diagnostic test for our AIM-HN clinical trial.
 We expect that regulatory approval of tipifarnib as a treatment for patients with HRAS mutant tumors will require FDA approval of an HRAS assay in the form of a companion diagnostic test that has been validated for accuracy, precision and reproducibility.